reginaldojunior/wallethubtest/readme.md

 #wallethubtest

-#How to import data
+#How to create data in database

+ - First run sql this repository
+ - Second run composer update to install dependecies
+ - Third run command on your terminal "sudo ./vendor/bin/phpunit tests/ImportCSVTest.php"

+#How to test pagination

- - To import date use sudo php -r 'include "CsvImport.php"; CsvImport::run();' on your terminal
+ - Run command on your terminal "sudo ./vendor/bin/phpunit tests/PaginationTest.php"

-#Important

- - Error when try execute sql to create table but put a primary key in field 'id' and working.
- - File csv with more fields "do que" the base sending mysql
- -
+#How to install plugin wordpress search

+ - Copy file "content-search.php" this repository and paste your theme wordpress

+#How to access page autocomplete

+ - On your browser http://localhost/wallethubtest/autocomplete.php or http://ganhedinheiro.ciawn.com.br/wallethubtest/autocomplete.php